 Intensify the application of common best practices to protect the Wadden Sea, to support a nature friendly energy transition, and to foster a level playing field at highest applied environmental standards for all three countries in a collaborative approach with the energy sector.
+[To be aligned with Wilhelmshaven Declaration]

-- Impairment of habitats (especially sea floor) and disturbance of natural processes within the Wadden Sea World Heritage due to cable and pipeline laying. - Disturbances of the natural migratory routes as well as mainland areas for breeding and resting birds, as well as increased risk of collisions with animals due to energy plants construction near the Wadden Sea World Heritage and ongoing operations, including the risk of accidents causing the release of harmful substances. - Future steep increase in number and density of plants and transmission infrastructures including increased maintenance and supply traffic to meet the raising energy transition targets will exacerbate risks within the WSWH and in adjacent areas. - Ground surface subsidence caused by gas exploitation and salt mining may affect habitats and species and in the future its effects can be exacerbated by sea level rise. - Unknown effects of new types of energy production and transmission including hydrogen production, transport and storage and potential carbon capture and storage.
+- Impairment of habitats (especially sea floor) and disturbance of natural processes within the Wadden Sea World Heritage due to cable and pipeline laying and operation. - Disturbances of the natural migratory routes as well as mainland areas for breeding, resting and migratory birds, marine mammals, as well as increased risk of collisions with animals due to energy plants construction near the Wadden Sea World Heritage and ongoing operations, including the risk of accidents causing the release of harmful substances. - Future steep increase in number and density of energy plants and transmission infrastructures including increased maintenance and supply traffic to meet the raising energy transition targets will exacerbate risks e.g. disturbance, habitat loss, collisions, noise within the Wadden Sea World Heritage and in adjacent areas. - Ground surface subsidence caused by gas exploitation and salt mining may affect habitats and species and in the future its effects can be exacerbated by sea level rise. - Unknown effects of new types of energy production and transmission including hydrogen production, transport and storage and potential carbon capture and storage, during their construction and operation in and near the Wadden Sea World Heritage Site, including the risk of accidents involving harmful substances.
+[To be aligned with Wilhelmshaven Declaration]

-- Existing trilateral agreement (in the WSP 2010 and World Heritage Nomination Dossier) prohibiting the construction of wind turbines, and installations for oil and gas, and not allowing oil and gas exploration and exploitation in the WH property. - Existing trilateral agreement supporting global and national efforts to mitigate causes of climate change at the regional level and to work towards a Wadden Sea Region as CO2-neutral area by 2030 (Sylt Declaration 2010).
+- Existing trilateral agreement (in the WSP 2010 and World Heritage Nomination Dossier) prohibiting the construction of wind turbines, and installations for oil and gas, and not allowing oil and gas exploration and exploitation in the World Heritage property. - Existing trilateral agreement supporting global and national efforts to mitigate causes of climate change at the regional level and to work towards a Wadden Sea Region as CO2-neutral area (Sylt Declaration 2010).